infinit/memo/website/templates/pages/docs/src/markdown/reference.md

 ### List users ###

-The list of users kept locally can contain both user identities that you created and therefore own but also public identities of users that you fetched from the Hub for instance.
+The list of users kept locally can contain both user identities that you created and therefore own as well as public identities of users that you fetched from the Hub for instance.

 ```
 $> infinit-user --list